HJH-08/Group25/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+See [LICENSES.md](LICENSES.md) for license information on all tools and dependencies.

 ## Acknowledgements
 - Thanks to all contributors who have helped shape Companio
 - Built with support from UCL, Avanade, and IBM